harelba/serium/README.md

 A(a1=200,a2=[10, 20, 30],s=60)
 """

 # We can see that the new_a instance contains the s field with the proper sum.
-Behind the scenes, pycase would notice that the serialized a was of version 1 (due to the _ccvt='A/1' field),
+Behind the scenes, serium would notice that the serialized a was of version 1 (due to the _ccvt='A/1' field),
 # and would trigger an auto-conversion during the deserialization phase.

 # Let's see how the new_a looks like after it's serialized: